JimGrange/website/content/project/cognitive_control.md

 ### Representative Publications

+* Kowalczyk, A. & **Grange, J.A.** (2020).
+The effect of episodic retriaval on inhibition in task switching: A diffusion model analysis. *Psychological Research, 84*, 1965--1999. [(Link)](https://www.jimgrange.org/publication/kowalczyk-diffusion/)

+* **Grange, J.A.**, Kedra, P., & Walker, A. (2019).
+The effect of practice on inhibition in task switching: Controlling for episodic retrieval. *Acta Psychologica, 192*, 59--72.

 * Kowalczyk, A., & **Grange, J.A.** (2017).
 Inhibition in task switching: The reliability of the n--2 repetition cost. *Quarterly Journal of Experimental Psychology, 70*, 2419--2433. [(Link)](https://www.jimgrange.org/publication/kowalczyk-inhibition_reliability/)

 * **Grange, J.A.,** & Juvina, I. (2015).
 The effect of practice on n--2 repetition costs in set switching. *Acta Psychologica, 154*, 14--25. [(Link)](https://www.jimgrange.org/publication/Grange-inhibition_practice/)